aspose-total/Aspose.Total-Products/total/en/net/conversion/pdf-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render PDF to XLSM" h2="Export PDF File to XLSM via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert PDF files to XLSM within any .NET, C#, ASP.NET and VB.NET applications.
+The process involves two steps, both of which are made simple by the use of Aspose.Total for .NET.

+The first step is to export the PDF file to XLSX format.
+This can be done using Aspose.PDF for .NET, a powerful PDF manipulation API.
+It allows developers to convert PDF documents to a variety of other formats, including XLSX.
+It also provides a range of features for manipulating PDF documents, such as adding, deleting, and extracting pages, as well as merging and splitting documents.

+The second step is to convert the XLSX file to XLSM format.
+This can be done using Aspose.Cells for .NET, a powerful spreadsheet programming API.
+It allows developers to create, manipulate, and convert spreadsheets in a variety of formats, including XLSM.
+It also provides a range of features for manipulating spreadsheets, such as adding, deleting, and formatting cells, as well as inserting and deleting worksheets.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert PDF file to XLSM within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export PDF to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLSM.
+By using Aspose.Total for .NET, developers can easily convert PDF files to XLSM within any .NET, C#, ASP.NET and VB.NET applications.
+It provides a simple and efficient way to convert PDF documents to XLSM format, without the need for any additional software or libraries.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}